chrsoo/microservices/README.md

 In most cases these files are almost identical apart from label and environment values.
 In order to facilitate for developers these they are automaticallly generated using a template mechanism of some sorts.
 Perhaps the nifty [Docker Enterprise Desktop](https://blog.docker.com/2018/12/introducing-desktop-enterprise/) shipping as a part of Docker EE 3.0

-## The Problem
+## Problem
 Requirements change or perhaps there is a bug but for whatever reason either the standard Jenkins pipeline and or Dockerfile change over time.

 With a large number of Microservices that each has its own version of the `Jenkinsfile` and `Dockerfile`, multiple branches for handling the master line, development, features and bugs the relevance of the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle starts to sink in and you realize you have a [WET](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) solution...

-**For every change that comes along you now have to check out the code make the same edit and push for every single branch.**
+**For every change that comes along you now have to check out the code make the same edit for all branches.**

-Cheery-picking helps but still there is a lot of typing, committing and pushing going on that increases the risk of typos and inconsistencies, in particular if done by multiple teams and developers.
+Cheery-picking and merging helps but still there is a lot of typing, committing and pushing going.
+This increases the risk of typos and other inconsistencies, in particular if done by multiple teams and developers.

 Of course, nothing prevents you from automating changes like this, but it would throwing code at a sympton instead of resolving the root cause.

-## The Solution
+## Solution
 A solution that addresses the WET root cause comes in two parts:

 * Use one (or more) custom base image in your Dockerfiles